On the maximal directional Hilbert transform: Norm estimate: Proof of Proposition

 \subsection{Main steps}

-The relevance of the aforementioned notation in the context of the norm estimation problem is clarified in the following sequence of lemmas, which provides the key ingredients. \begin{lemma} Let $f := \sum_N f_N$, with $f_N$ as is Proposition \ref{Lemma 3}.
+The relevance of the aforementioned notation in the context of the norm estimation problem is clarified in the following sequence of lemmas, which provides the key ingredients. \begin{lemma} Let $f := \sum_N f_N$, with $f_N$ given by \eqref{def-fN} in Section \ref{building-block-proof-section}.
 Then

 To explain the notation in the above line, \begin{itemize} \item The outer sum $\sum'$ ranges over all choices of positive integers $1 \leq r, s \leq p_0$ and all choices of multiplicity vectors $\bar{\mu}, \bar{\nu}$ for the exponent $p_0$ of lengths $r$ and $s$ respectively.
 0.1in \item The constants $C(\bar{\mu}, \bar{\nu})$ depend only on $\bar{\mu}, \bar{\nu}, r, s, p_0$ and are independent of $m$; specifically